Southern Curried Corn

 Curried Corn

-Fresh corn combines with butter, cream, curry, and cilantro in this old, traditional deep south dish.
-Great for cookouts or dinner parties.
+Fresh corn combines with butter, cream, curry, and cilantro in this very old Southern Curried Corn recipe.
+Great for dinner parties.

 Course: Vegetables